Sequential nonabsorbing microwave single-photon detector: Results

-A realization of the measurement used for $\mathcal{F}_M$ starts with an unconditional displacement of the states in Figs.~\ref{fig_setup}(d)~and~(e) such that the coherent state in Fig.~\ref{fig_setup}(d) becomes the vacuum state $|\text{vac}\rangle$, and the ideal measurement operators become $M_0=|\text{vac}\rangle\langle\text{vac}|$ and $M_1=I-M_0$.
-An implementation of these measurement operators can be done by driving the artificial atom by a continuous wave field with a frequency close to the transition $|0\rangle\leftrightarrow|1\rangle$ from the input transmission line and doing homodyne detection of the reflected field.
+A realization of the measurement used for $\mathcal{F}_M$ starts with an unconditional displacement of $\rho_0$ and $\rho_1$ such that $\rho_0=|\text{vac}\rangle\langle\text{vac}|$, where $|\text{vac}\rangle$ is the vacuum state of the resonator, and the ideal measurement operators become $M_0=|\text{vac}\rangle\langle\text{vac}|$ and $M_1=I-M_0$.
+An implementation of these measurement operators can be done by driving the artificial atom by a continuous wave field with a frequency close to the transition $|0\rangle\leftrightarrow|1\rangle$ from the input transmission line (using a switch~\cite{pechal_prl16,besse_prx18} to change from the single-photon source) and doing homodyne detection of the reflected field.
 The idea is that the dispersive interaction of the artificial atom with the resonator (see Eq.~\eqref{Hamiltonian_disp}) shifts the frequency of the transition $|0\rangle\leftrightarrow|1\rangle$ only if the resonator is in a state different from vacuum.
 This conditional frequency shift of the transition $|0\rangle\leftrightarrow|1\rangle$ gives a conditional phase shift of the reflected probe field applied at a fixed frequency.
 The complete detection sequence is summarized in Fig.~\ref{fig_setup}(f).

 The probing of the artificial atom is described by an additional Hamiltonian term $\hbar\Omega(\hat{\sigma}_{01}+\hat{\sigma}_{10})$, where $\Omega$ is the Rabi frequency of the continuous wave drive, and using the stochastic master equation~\cite{fan_prl13,sathoyamoorthy_prl14,fan_prb14,royer_prl18}